Photographing your interiors for your real estate ad can be challenging, especially if you've never done it before.

-This basically means the way in which the subject of your photo is related.
-Keep an eye on your composition, for example by applying the rule of thirds (which basically means that photos look better when their most important parts are off-center).
+Strictly speaking, this means the way in which the subject of your photo is related.
+Keep track of your composition, eg by applying the rule of thirds (which basically means that photos look better when their most important parts are off-centre).

 Think about your camera lens

-You might be thinking of - architectural photos?
-I better pull out my wide angle lens, but honestly, while it's a great tool to have in your setup please don't overuse it.
-Distortion in your final recordings is a thing of the past.
+You may be thinking of – architectural photos?
+I better pull out my wide-angle lens, but frankly, while it's a great tool to have in your setup, please don't overuse it.
+Distortion in your final recordings is, at best, a thing of the past.